Algarve-Tourist.com

 Carvoeiro is ideal for hiking

-Carvoeiro boasts numerous hiking routes that follow the steep hills and sheer cliffs of the coastline.
-One of the most famous trails is the O Percurso dos Sete Vales Suspensos, which navigates the cliff tops from the Praia da Centeanes beach to the Praia da Marinha, and passes the Benagil Cave.
+Carvoeiro features numerous hiking routes that follow the steep hills and sheer cliffs of the coastline.
+One of the most famous trails is the O Percurso dos Sete Vales Suspensos, which navigates the cliff tops from Praia da Centeanes beach to Praia da Marinha, passing the Benagil Cave.

-Related articles: The Carvoeiro Boardwalk to Algar Seco - The Percurso dos Sete Vales Suspensos hike
+Related articles: Algar Seco - The Percurso dos Sete Vales Suspensos hike

-Our opinion: We so highly rate the Percurso dos Sete Vales Suspensos, that we placed it at number 1 in our “Top 10 of the Algarve.”
+Our opinion: The Percurso dos Sete Vales Suspensos is highly rated, placing at number 1 in the “Top 10 of the Algarve.

 Related articles: Top 10 Algarve